Hometown Harvest Kitchen is an local farm-to-fork restaurant located in the heart of Downtown Frederick.

 And of course you can taste test the flavors until you find the one you want!

-Hometown Harvest Kitchen has also recently released their ice cream flights, which includes 4 flavors.
+Also, Hometown Harvest Kitchen offers ice cream flights, which include 4 flavors.

 Customize it with your flavors of choice OR try their Frederick Flight: The Official Flavor of Frederick, Red White & Blueberry, Dirt Road, & Snallygaster.